myang2984-arch/LINKN_docs/privacy_policy_en.md

 ## 6. Data Retention and Deletion

 ### 6.1 Account Deletion Process
-If you choose to delete your Linkn App account:
+If you choose to delete your Linkn account:

-1. **Immediate Deletion**: Firebase authentication account information and Firestore user data are immediately marked for deletion
+1. **Immediate Deletion**: Firebase Authentication records, Firestore documents, and local SQLite caches are erased right away after you confirm deletion.
-2. **30-Day Grace Period**: Data will be completely purged within 30 days (to prevent accidental deletion)
-3. **Permanent Deletion**: After 30 days, all data is unrecoverable
+2. **Irreversible**: The data removal cannot be undone.
+If you reopen Linkn, you will need to create a new account.

 ### 6.2 Scope of Deletion
-- **Included**: Email address, Notion Token, all link metadata, tags, reading status
+- **Included**: Email address, Notion Token, all link metadata stored in Linkn, tags, reading status
-- **Not Included**: Data already synchronized to your Notion database (you need to manage this yourself)
+- **Not Included**: Items that have already been synchronized to your personal Notion workspace.
+You remain in control of those entries and must delete them in Notion if needed.

 ### 6.3 Data Backup
 - We recommend exporting any needed data before deleting your account